ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 filename="$1"
 ```

-Will the `check_license` function run correctly?
+Will the `check_license` function work correctly?
 Yes.
 It happens thanks to **hiding a global variable**.
 This mechanism works in the following way.
-When Bash meets the `filename` variable in the function's body, it accesses the local variable instead of the global one.
+When Bash meets the `filename` variable in the function body, it accesses the local variable instead of the global one.
 It happens because the local variable is declared later than the global one.
-Because of the hiding mechanism in the function's body, you cannot access the global variable `filename` there.
+When Bash translates the variable name to the memory address, it takes the latest variable declaration.
+The hiding mechanism has a side effect.
+It does not allow you to access the `filename` global variable inside the `check_license` function.

-Accidental hiding of global variables leads to errors.
-Try to avoid any possibility of getting such a situation.
-To do this, add a prefix or postfix for local variable names.
-For example, it can be an underscore at the end of the name.
+When you hide global variables accidentally, you get troubles.
+The best solution is to avoid any possibility of getting such a situation.
+Add a prefix or postfix for local variable names for doing that.
+For example, it can be an underscore at the end of each name.

-A global variable becomes unavailable in a function's body only after declaring the local variable with the same name.
-Consider the following variant of the `check_license` function:
+A global variable becomes unavailable in the function body only after declaring the local variable with the same name there.

+Let's consider the following variant of the `check_license` function:
 {line-numbers: true, format: Bash}
 ```
 #!/bin/bash